|Tyranny of the Stars by Robert Brookes.|

 Alignment: An apostate must remain within one step of his former deity's alignment.
 An apostate who'se alignment changes outside of these boundaries becomes an ex-cleric and loses the apostate template.

-Channel Penance (Su) At 1st level when an apostate performs a penance for his apostasy (see "Changing Alignment" in Ultimate Campaign) he may use the channel energy ability for one hour.
-If the apostate channels positive energy and uses this ability to heal a member of his former faith, he receives a +1 morale bonus on attack rolls, saving throws, and skill checks for 1 round per apostate level.
+Channel Penance (Su) At 1st level when an apostate performs a penance for her apostasy (see "Changing Alignment" in Ultimate Campaign) she may use the channel energy ability for one hour.
+If the apostate channels positive energy and uses this ability to heal a member of her former faith, she receives a +1 morale bonus on attack rolls, saving throws, and skill checks for 1 round per apostate level.
 This morale bonus increases by +1 at 3rd level and every 2 levels thereafter.
 This ability replaces channel energy.

-Enlivening Obedience (Su) Whenever an apostate performs an action that qualifies as an obedience of his former deity (whether he intended to perform the obedience or not) the apostate heals a number of hit points equal to twice his apostate level.
+Enlivening Obedience (Su) Whenever an apostate performs an action that qualifies as a deific obedience of her former deity (whether he intended to perform the obedience or not) the apostate heals a number of hit points equal to twice her apostate level.
 This ability replaces domains.

-Resist Temptation (Su) At 1st level an apostate gains spell resistance equal to 10 + 1/2 his apostate level against enchantment, charm, and compulsion spells.
+Resist Temptation (Su) At 1st level an apostate gains spell resistance equal to 10 + 1/2 her apostate level against enchantment, charm, and compulsion spells.
 This ability replaces spellcasting and orisons.

 Open Content: The game mechanics of this game product are Open Game Content, as defined in the Open Gaming License version 1.0a Section 1(d).